-Rather being mindful of the process and it's details… see you present efforts as mark of devotion.
+Rather being mindful of the process and it's details, see your present efforts as mark of devotion.

-Whatever results you receive, remember… they blend of free will and fate.
-We accept them with grace… as blessings of God. ”
+Whatever results you receive, remember, they are a blend of free will and fate.
+We accept them with grace… as blessings of God. “

 The student asks about right and wrong, “How do we know what is right and wrong without being taught?
 Life is rarely black or white.
 Situation we face are often fluid.
 Life is invariably in shades of grey.
 Can we ever escape the clutches of fate?”

 ” Right or wrong we can sense instinctively.
-It's reason we call it universal.
+It is the reason we call it universal.

 If education is required, then it wouldn't be available to everyone.
 In which case, God's law of dharma would be including some and excluding others.
 This would imply a defect in the order.

 Universal values like the one's we commonly sense — not-hurthing-ness and truth — applies to all people in all situations in all countries.